Chart Color Schemes

 An assessment of population growth drivers in Saratoga - Davistown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to demographic trends, a population increase just below the median of Australian statistical areas is expected in Saratoga-Davistown.
-By 2041, the area's population is projected to increase by 603 persons, marking an overall increase of 8.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Saratoga - Davistown is expected to increase by 603 persons to 2041, reflecting an overall increase of 8.2% over these 17 years.

 Frequently Asked Questions - Population